jpasqua/PurpleHaze/README.md

 **Rebooting**

 When you need to restart the device, it is best to power cycle your ESP8266 and PMS5003 rather than just hitting the reset button.
-I've noticed situations where the ESP has a hard time resyncing with the sensor after a reset (as opposed to a power-cycle).
+I've noticed situations where the ESP has a hard time re-syncing with the sensor after a reset (as opposed to a power-cycle).